 You do not need any prior advocacy experience before attending the Ukraine Action Summit.
 Regardless of your previous advocacy experience, you are required to take online training if you are coming to the Ukraine Action Summit for the first time.
 Additional training will be provided on Monday, and your delegation leader will help prepare you on the specific policy positions of your representatives and your meetings with them.

 You will not meet your representative alone.
 Any advocacy meetings will happen with the support of your delegation leader and other delegates.
+Typically, a congressional meeting will include the constituent for that district, (one of) the delegation leader, and a few additional members of that state’s delegation.

 Your delegation leader will be reaching out to congressional offices on your behalf to put together a schedule of meetings for you and the rest of your state delegation.
 However, if you have a close connection with any offices and wish to assist with this, please ask your delegation leader if this would be helpful.
 If you are not sure who your delegation leader is, please email us at summit@americancoalitionforukraine.org.
 Unless by prior agreement with your delegation leader, please do not reach out to your Representative or Senator regarding Summit meetings.